MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 *  **Trace** the program by looking at a program line-by-line in the order that it is executed.
 You can use  **rubber duck debugging**, which involves explaining your code *verbally* to a rubber duck (or a pet or an any inanimate object of your choice).
 *  Use print statements to help detect what the issues are.
 We can determine which lines are working by strategically placing helpful print statements.

-Here is an example of a program with two logic errors in it.
+Here is an example of a program with logic errors in it.

 ```js
 const SPACE_KEY = 32 // Retrieved from http://keycode.info